straightvisions/plugin_sv_forms/readme.txt

 * Checkboxes without value will no longer throw PHP notices.
 * Spam Guard will no longer throw an error, when not set.
 * Fixed a bug where block content of the Admin Mail and User Mail Block will disappear.
+* The available input values inside the Thank You Message block will now update live.

 = 1.4.12 =